 "The mainstream of agency practice" surrounding the WPA also makes clear that the burden-shifting framework adopted by SOX does not require plaintiffs to prove retaliatory intent.
 See George, 142 S. Ct at 1961.
-The Department of Labor has never required any showing of "retaliatory intent."
-Rather, the Department of Labor has consistently instructed that "[c]ontributing factor means any disclosure that affects an agency's decision to threaten, propose, take, or not take a personnel action with respect to the individual making the disclosure."
+The Merit Systems Protection Board, which administers the WPA, has never required any showing of "retaliatory intent."
+Rather, the agency has consistently instructed that "[c]ontributing factor means any disclosure that affects an agency's decision to threaten, propose, take, or not take a personnel action with respect to the individual making the disclosure."
 5 C.F.R. § 1209.4(d).
-In selecting the same burden-shifting framework as the Congress isthus presumed incorporated the "old soil" of that agency practice, too.6
+In selecting the same burden-shifting framework as the WPA, Congress is thus presumed to have incorporated the "old soil" of that agency practice, too.6